Exploratory Laparotomy CPT Code

 • Non-Facility -24.11368 – $834.48

-The billing guidelines for CPT 49000 can be found below.
+The billing guidelines for the 49000 CPT code can be found below.

 CPT code 49000 is not allowed to be billed together with CPT 49402 (Foreign body removal from the peritoneal cavity), and the modifier is also not allowed according to NCCI.
 Only one procedure will be payable.

-For Instance, if a patient got a bullet into the peritoneal region and physicians have done surgery to remove the bullet from the patients’ body, and also done Expolatorey Laparotomy (CPT 49000).
-CPT 49000 will not be reported in that case.
+For instance, if a patient got a bullet into the peritoneal region and physicians have surgery to remove the bullet from the patient’s body and also do Expolatorey Laparotomy (CPT 49000).

-If a physician reopens Laparotomy in conjunction with adhesions lysis (CPT44005), then CPT 49002 is separately reportable.
+If a physician reopens laparotomy with adhesions lysis (CPT 44005), then CPT 49002 is separately reportable.

 CPT code 44005 is a more extensive and complex procedure than Laparotomy.
 CPT 44005 alone will be reported.